LikeHackerMan/Youtube-to-MP3-Converter-Mac/README.md

 Feel free to make a Bug report and I will try my best to resolve the issue

-Feel free to make any suggestions and I will take them in consideration
+Feel free to make any suggestions and I will take them into consideration